iastro-pt/AzoresTE1/README.md

 ## AzoresTE1

 This repository contains material for the hands-on tutorial **Detecting Planetary Transits and Radial-Velocity Signals** from the IVth Azores International Advanced School in Space Sciences.

+# Authors

+	Susana Barros
+	João Faria